JoelShaw0/JoelShaw0/README.md

 ### Hi there!

-I'm Joel and i'm currently a Computer Engineering Student at the University of Central Florida.
+I'm Joel and i'm currently a Software Engineer in the Central Florida Area.

 A bit of information about me:
 - 🔭 Check out my latest project [here](https://github.com/JoelShaw0/3D-Prototype).